Toggle Menu

 Mechanic: C’mon, Tendy!
 We got a 35th variety now.
 Let’s see what it is.
 We’re going to need a bigger freezer!

 Attendant: You go ahead.
-I’m going to submit my traveler report.
+I’m gonna submit my traveler report.

 Attendant: I’d like to submit my traveler report for Lawrence Cobb.

-Attendant: Another traveler has come and gone.
-Lawrence Cobb never departed for his trip across the celestial spheres.
+Attendant: Another traveler has come and gone. [sighs] Lawrence Cobb never departed for his trip across the Celestial Spheres.
 It seems that he found a reason to head the other direction.
-Different this time though.
-He wasn’t trying to return to the physical plane, at least as far as I can tell.
+It’s- it’s different this time though.
+He wasn’t trying to return to the Physical Plane, at- at least as far as I can tell.
 He knew what the outcome of driving that direction would be and that seemed to be his intention, to follow the path that his dearly departed Deborah had taken just three years before.
-I hope he found what he was looking for.
+I- I hope he found what he was looking for.

-Cash Register: Pensive and succinct, attendant.
+C.A.S.H.: Pensive and succinct, Attendant.
 Will you be needing anything else?

 Mechanic: Looks like you’re not up to 35 varieties just yet, bud.